openschc/openschc/src/00NOTE.md

     Data: 00000100 10000001 ........ ........ ........ ...ppppp
           rrrrrrdd dwwwwwff 34567012 34567012 34567012 345

-Because FCN=0 can not carry a tile of which the size is less than L2 word.
-The last tile is put into the next window, of which the number is 1, like below.
+Because FCN=0 can not carry a tile of which the size is less than L2 word AND there is no room to put the last tile in the All-1 fragment, the last tile has to be put into the next window, of which the number is 1, like below.

           01234567 01234567 01234567
     Data: 00000100 10000110 ..pppppp